owulveryck/blog/content/post/yolo-faces.md

 Gorgonia provides a runtime environment that can execute the model.

-The basic usage of those services is:
+The basic usage of those services in the main package of a tool is:

 ```go
 import (